zeserrado-marques/measurePSF/README.md

 - [MetroloJ](https://imagejdocu.tudor.lu/plugin/analysis/metroloj/start)
 - [PyPDF2](https://pypi.org/project/PyPDF2/)

-Please cite if you use it.
+Please cite MetrojoJ and this repo if you use it.
 Thanks :D